-- Timing
+- o Timing

-- Translation
+- o Translation

-- Development of definitions
+- o Development of definitions

 - Voting thresholds

 - Decision-making methodology

 - Transition / Implementation of the new PDP

 The initial deliberations on a number of these issues can be found in the Initial Report (see http://gnso.icann.org/issues/pdp-initial-report-31may10-en.pdf).
-On the basis of these initial deliberations, the review of the public comments received and further discussions, the PDP-WT has reached the following preliminary conclusions.
-It is the intention of the PDP-WT to finalize these conclusions following the review and analysis of public comments on this Proposed Final Report.
+On the basis of these initial deliberations, the review of the public comments received on the Initial Report as well as the proposed Final Report and further discussions, the PDP-WT has reached the following conclusions.